lhypop/HeavyOil/README.md

 conda create -n <env> -c conda-forge --file package-list.txt
 ```
-Note: HeavyOil requires a working GROMACS installation, as it depends on GROMACS .gro and .xtc files for trajectory analysis.
+Note: HeavyOil requires a working GROMACS installation, as it depends on GROMACS .gro or .tpr and .xtc files for trajectory analysis.
 Please ensure GROMACS is installed and accessible in your system PATH before using this tool.
+However, the .gro dosen't support the analysis of cluster features.

 ## Usage
 Display help message: